 Established in 1894 to service the river boat trade, the Tilpa Hotel is one of the last remaining bush pubs in Australia.
 Built of corrugated iron and timber, it's the place for a chat with the friendly locals while you tuck into a classic counter meal.
 The pub also offers comfortable accommodation if you wish to stay the night.

 The Tilpa Hotel’s walls are an entertaining read, covered in travellers’ messages.
 Visitors pay to leave a message, with the money donated to the Royal Flying Doctor Service.
 Further north along the river, you’ll find Trilby Station, which also has a campground, cabin accommodation and caravan sites.

-Just under two hours' drive north is Louth.
+Two hours' drive northeast is the small town of Louth.
 Enjoy lunch at Shindy’s Inn, on the banks of the Darling River.
-Surrounded by photos of life on the Darling, this pub is known for its hospitality.
-If you are travelling in August you might experience the amazing annual, which sees the town thrive with activity.
+This pub is known for its hospitality, covered in photos of life on the river.
+If you are here in August, you might get to experience the amazing annual Louth Races.

 The White Cliffs area is home to prolific birdlife making it a great spot for bushwalking and camping.
 Top nature attractions nearby are the Paroo-Darling National Park or Gundabooka National Park towards Bourke , where you can go camping and see Aboriginal rock art.